aAbdelnaby88/Good-Reads/README.md

 # Good-Reads
 Web App in " Nodejs and Reactjs "

-A website simulates the popular good reads website using node.js and react.js Here is a live [Demo](good-reads-chatty-okapi-jx.eu-gb.mybluemix.net), Access the [Admin panel](good-reads-chatty-okapi-jx.eu-gb.mybluemix.net/admin)
+A website simulates the popular good reads website using node.js and react.js.

+Here is a live [Demo](good-reads-chatty-okapi-jx.eu-gb.mybluemix.net), Access the [Admin panel](good-reads-chatty-okapi-jx.eu-gb.mybluemix.net/admin)

-Admin Credentials for testing
+Admin Credentials for testing:

 Email: admin@goodreads.com

 password: 123456

 #**Installation**